-Food allergy symptoms not only include digestive issues, but skin reactions such as hives, itching and swelling, and anaphylaxis, including difficulty breathing, wheezing, dizziness, and death
+Food allergy symptoms not only include digestive issues, but skin reactions such as hives, itching and swelling, and anaphylaxis, including difficulty breathing, wheezing, dizziness, and death.

-How do DNA tests for allergies work?
+How do DNA tests for sensitivities work?

 Benefits of testing your DNA for allergies